MicrosoftDocs/WSL/WSL/tutorials/wsl-containers.md

 For more on this issue, see [How to set up Docker within Windows System for Linux (WSL2) on Windows 10](https://www.hanselman.com/blog/HowToSetUpDockerWithinWindowsSystemForLinuxWSL2OnWindows10.aspx).

 ## Questions

 Does Docker work with WSL 1?

-How do I SSH into Linux stuff from Windows?
-Hanselman wrote this:
+How do I SSH into Linux stuff from Windows? *(not sure whether to include something about this here)* Hanselman wrote this: https://www.hanselman.com/blog/HowToSetUpDockerWithinWindowsSystemForLinuxWSL2OnWindows10.aspx
-https://www.hanselman.com/blog/HowToSetUpDockerWithinWindowsSystemForLinuxWSL2OnWindows10.aspx